Find Affordable College Courses

 Providence, RI

-Brown University ranked #8 on this year’s Best Value Biochemistry & Biophysics Bachelor’s Degree Schools in the New England Region list.
-Located in the midsize city of Providence, Brown is a private not-for-profit college with a large student population.
+Brown University came in at #8 in this year’s edition of the Best Value Biochemistry & Biophysics Bachelor’s Degree Schools in the New England Region ranking.
+Located in the midsize city of Providence, Brown is a private not-for-profit school with a large student population.

 Out-of-state tuition fees for undergraduate students at Brown are $62,304 per year.

-Brown also made our Best Biochemistry & Biophysics Bachelor’s Degree Schools in the New England Region list, coming in at #5.
+Brown not only placed well in our value ranking, but it is also #5 on our Best Biochemistry & Biophysics Bachelor’s Degree Schools in the New England Region list.

-Read full report on Biochemistry, Biophysics & Molecular Biology at Brown University
+Read full report on Biochemistry, Biophysics & Molecular Biology at University of Massachusetts Amherst

-University of New Hampshire - Main Campus landed the #10 spot in the 2023 rankings for the best value bachelor’s degree biochemistry, biophysics and molecular biology programs.
-Located in the suburb of Durham, UNH is a public school with a large student population.
+With a ranking of #10, University of New Hampshire - Main Campus did quite well on this year’s best value schools for biochemistry, biophysics and molecular biology students working on their bachelor’s degree.
+Located in the small suburb of Durham, UNH is a public college with a large student population.

 Read full report on Biochemistry, Biophysics & Molecular Biology at University of New Hampshire - Main Campus